News & Insight

 -

-Where a will contains imprecise language, it may be rectified by the court Will and Trust Interpretations, Estate Litigation, Areta Lloyd, Lisbeth Hollaman, Deborah Jorgensen, Estate Law, estate planning & Estate AdministrationRectification of a Will In Ihnatowych Estate v.
+Where a will contains imprecise language, it may be rectified by the court estate planning, Estate Administration, Will and Trust Interpretations, Estate Litigation, Areta Lloyd, Lisbeth Hollaman, Deborah Jorgensen & Estate LawRectification of a Will In Ihnatowych Estate v.
 Ihnatowych, the testator left 10% of the residue of his estate to […]

 -